Bor Wildlife Sanctuary: Zones

-In April, 2012, the Maharashtra state government issued a notification adding 60 km2 to the old 61.1 km2 area of Bor Sanctuary.
+In April 2012, the Maharashtra state government issued a notification adding 60 km² to the old 61.1 km² area of the Bor Sanctuary.

-The new Core Zone of 115.92 km2 is the most protected and inviolate part of the sanctuary where the public is not allowed.
+The new Core Zone of 115.92 km² is the most protected and inviolate part of the sanctuary where the public is not allowed.
 It comprises 95.7% of the total area.
-Most of the core area is contiguous with good forest of Wardha Forest Division and Nagpur Forest Division.
+Most of the core area is contiguous with the good forest of the Wardha Forest Division and Nagpur Forest Division.

-The Eco-tourism Zone of 5.21 km2 designated for public access for nature and wildlife tourism comprises 4.3% of the total sanctuary area.
+The Eco-tourism Zone of 5.21 km² designated for public access for nature and wildlife tourism comprises 4.3% of the total sanctuary area.
 The purpose of the tourism zone is to educate the public about the significance of nature and wildlife conservation and to stimulate their environmental awareness.

 The Buffer Zone is less protected forest area near the sanctuary that serves as a protective barrier for the core area.

-The Bor Tiger Reserve is physically divided by the Bor Reservoir into 2 sections, previously; 2/3 (40 km2), as the west part and 1/3 (21 km2), as the eastern part.
+The Bor Tiger Reserve is physically divided by the Bor Reservoir into 2 sections, previously; 2/3 (40 km²), as the west part and 1/3 (21 km²), as the eastern part.
 95% of the western part is in Wardha district and 90% of the eastern part is in Nagpur district.
-The Bor Reservoir area is about 7.25 km2 and is not included in the total sanctuary area.
+The Bor Reservoir area is about 7.25 km² and is not included in the total sanctuary area.